Preparing for your trip

 Dress and Appearance: Our appearance will tell the Hondurans much about who we are and why we have come to Honduras.
 Here are some basic guidelines that will help your team:

 Women: Women are asked to dress modestly and appropriately for their ministry area.
 We ask that women do not wear shorts in country (jeans, capris and long skirts are great alternatives).
 Women should also avoid tight or revealing clothing, including low cut or spaghetti strap tops.
-Women are also asked to avoid wearing excessive make-up.
+Women are also asked to avoid wearing excessive make-up and jewelry.

 Rules at Destino